DuetHealth/Bedrock/README.md

 ## License

 Bedrock is MIT-licensed.
-The MIT license is included in the file `LICENSE` at the root of the repository.
+The [MIT license](LICENSE) is included in the root of the repository.